 I can be a bit full-on when traveling, trying to fit as much as I can into a day; wanting to appreciate every square centimetre of a new destination.
 Although I am highly partial to this pace – preferring to rest in between destinations on trains, planes or automobiles (which I’ve become disturbing good at doing*) – it’s often nice to be brought down to a slower pace whether by a companion or the destination.
 The company of my brother who was feeling a little under the weather coupled with the seaside atmosphere of Dubrovnik did just this, leaving me feeling like I was floating without outlines.
 If this sounds ideal to you here’s my recommended list of five must-do things in the Old Town of Dubrovnik.

-*As a side note, I once fell asleep on the tarmac at Dublin Airport and woke up on the tarmac at Amsterdam Airport
+Side note: I once fell asleep on the tarmac at Dublin Airport and woke up on the tarmac at Amsterdam Airport!

 1. Walk the Old Town Walls